the-teachingRSE-project/competencies/institutionalised_education.md

 In order for young RSEs to get their research experience we believe it is necessary that already in their master's thesis young RSE students are given computational research tasks that can be solved with the RSE specific skills of that domain.
-This gives them a Master's degree of a ${DOMAIN}-RSE that has learnt in their lectures a research domain specific part and a software engineering specific part, and enabled them to get a first dip into actual science in their master's thesis.
+This gives them a Master's degree of a \${DOMAIN}-RSE that has learnt in their lectures a research domain specific part and a software engineering specific part, and enabled them to get a first dip into actual science in their master's thesis.
 Of course special care has to be taken to integrate them at some point in their studies into mature projects to expose them to the experience of senior RSEs and how they approach problems.
-An example of this \${DOMAIN} - RSE can be found in Appendix: [Bioinformatics skills and certification].
+An example of this \${DOMAIN}-RSE can be found in Appendix: [Bioinformatics skills and certification].
 Of course, the next question for their future is whether a master's degree enables them to really be effective parts of a research group.
 While we accept this is something of a generalisation, we argue that this is most likely not the case since undertaking a PhD provides a much more extensive set of research training and experience that can be vital for a researcher's future.